Yamagi/vimrc/README.md

 There're currently three versions of this configuration:

 * The `master` branch.
 This is what you're looking at.
-This is the current version, it needs at least Vim 9.0 to work.
+This is the current version, it needs at least Vim 9.1.1311 to work.
+* The `legacy90` branch.
+The old version for Vim 9.0 and 9.1 before
+  patch 1311.
+It's no longer maintained, just kept around for some not so up to date systems.
 * The `legacy8` branch.
 The old version for Vim 8.
 It's no longer maintained, just kept around for some outdated systems.
 * The `legacy7` branch.
 That's the old version for Vim 7.
 It's no longer